MahimKatha02/MahimKatha02/README.md

 </a>
 </div>

-About
+🎓 About

-BSc graduate in Computer Science & Engineering (Data Science) from East West University, with hands-on experience in machine learning, deep learning, and computer vision.
-Completed five AI/ML research projects and three certifications, with four more in progress.
+BSc in Computer Science & Engineering (Data Science) — East West University Hands-on experience in Machine Learning, Deep Learning, and Computer Vision Completed 5 AI/ML research projects and 3 certifications, with 4 more in progress Founder of Purple Daze, a self-funded e-commerce business (2.7+ years) — brings entrepreneurial drive, leadership, and operational experience

-Prior to this, founded and ran Purple Daze, a self-funded e-commerce business, for 2.7 years — managing operations, finances, and a small team.
-Currently seeking postgraduate or professional opportunities in Artificial Intelligence and Data Science.
+Seeking postgraduate or professional opportunities in Artificial Intelligence and Data Science

-Technical Skills
+🧰 Technical Skills

 Programming & Machine Learning